chsxf/mfx.wiki.mirror/API-RequestResultType.md

 ## Summary

-Enum used to identify the type of request results
+Enumeration of the various request result types

 Since `1.0`